albertkemp/quiz/README.md

 # quiz
-Quiz site with khan academy sounds and confetti effects
+Quiz sites with sound effects and confetti.